 Failing to Follow Doctors’ Orders

 In the aftermath of an Omaha car accident, it is a mistake to not follow doctors’ orders or follow up with medical treatment.
 Failing to follow doctors’ orders impacts your case because it allows the insurance company to argue that you failed to mitigate your damages, and that your failure to follow treatment recommendations is the real cause of your present condition.
 The mistake of not following up with medical treatment gives the insurance company the argument that you are not actually injured.

 Giving Recorded Statements to the Defendant’s Insurance Company

 Giving recorded statements to the other driver’s insurance company before consulting with an attorney gives the insurance company a free deposition which can be used against you.
 They are looking for a reason to provide the best defense possible for their insured party.
 People make admissions to insurance adjusters without truly understanding what they are saying, and recorded statements are often taken out of context.

-Contact an Attorney to Avoid Making Crucial Mistakes after a Car Accident in Omaha
+Contact a Car Accident Attorney to Avoid Making Crucial Mistakes after an Auto Accident in Omaha

 It can be a mistake to fail to contact an attorney right after a car accident.
-Without proper legal guidance, you risk giving a damaging statement to the insurance company.
+Without proper legal guidance from an experienced injury attorney in Omaha, you risk giving a damaging statement to the insurance company.
 Failing to receive medical treatment at the scene of a collision and subsequently failing to follow up with doctors’ orders could be detrimental to your claim for compensation.
-Let a member of Berry Law’s legal team help you understand the mistakes to avoid after a car accident in Omaha by calling our firm today.
+Let a member of Berry Law’s legal team help you understand the mistakes to avoid after a car accident in Omaha by calling our firm today for a free consultation.